xp44mm/Notebook/F#/Programming with Objects.md

         System.Console.Write c
 ```

 The keywords override and default can be used interchangeably; both indicate that an implementation is being given for an abstract member.
-By convention, override is used when giving implementations for abstract members in inherited types that already have implementations, and default is used for implementations of abstract members that didn’t previously have implementations.
+By convention, override is used when giving implementations for abstract members in inherited types that already have implementations, and default is used for implementations of abstract members that didn't previously have implementations.

 Implementations are also free to override and modify default implementations such as the implementation of WriteString provided by TextOutputSink.
 Here is an example: